facebook/react/scripts/release/README.md

 # Or, if you want to bump "next" as well:
 scripts/release/publish.js --tags latest next
 ```

-If the OTP code expires while publishing, re-run this command and answer "y" to the questions about whether it was expected for already published packages.

 After successfully publishing the release, follow the on-screen instructions to ensure that all of the appropriate post-release steps are executed.